 - 1 teaspoon flat leaf parsley, chopped

-- Fine sea salt and pepper, to taste
+- Salt and pepper, to taste

-- Preheat oven to 350°F.
+- Preheat the oven to 350°F.

-- Assemble the potatoes, carrots and garlic around the chicken.
+- Assemble the potatoes, carrots, and garlic around the chicken.

 I cubed my large potatoes in 16 pieces, each.